samuelawal/movie-time/README.md

 # movie time

-This template should help get you started developing with Vue 3 in Vite.
+This Site allows you to search and view latest and trending movies.

 ## Recommended IDE Setup